Committee Chair:Dan Krasnecky | email

 Remember the camping area is part of your club, so try to leave it cleaner than you found it!

 When the ice goes out the fish go in and the fly fishermen have Pond One all to themselves until Fathers' Day.
-Ryan Gragen and his crew stock the pond with some pretty big trout and all those bobbers hitting the water tend to scare the fish.
-Remember, no bait casting until after Fathers' Day.
-Remember we use only barbless hooks in Pond One and it's strictly catch and release.
+The club stocks the pond with some pretty big trout and all those bobbers hitting the water tend to scare the fish.
+Remember, no bait casting until after Fathers' Day, only barbless hooks in Pond One, and it's strictly catch and release.

 Here at Hamilton the pistol range is located directly off the main parking lot.
 The pistol house has two rooms.
 One for shooting and a quiet room with tables and chairs for cleaning your weapons or talking with fellow shooters.
 There are also wood stoves in both rooms so shooting in the winter months is comfortable.
-The shooting area has ten firing windows to accommodate the many entrants in shooting matches. .50 caliber weapons are not allowed, but rifles of .22 caliber may be used.
+The shooting area has ten firing windows to accommodate the many entrants in shooting matches.
+Pistols and revolvers can be used on the range as well as some pistol-caliber carbines/rifles.
+Please see the range rules for specific caliber restrictions.
+Shotguns are not allowed on the pistol range except for sanctioned club events.

 The range is divided by meters, not yards, and consists of the following distances backed up by berms: 25, 50, 75, 100, 150, 200 and 228 meters respectively.
 228 meters equals 250 yards.
 There are many shooters who shoot for accuracy, checking their impacts with the latest spotting scopes.